DavideDeMarchi/vois/docs/2_tutorial.rst

 MultiPage Demo
 ==============

-New classes added to the **vois library** allow for easy creation of multi-pages application: :py:class:`mainPage.mainPage` class and :py:class:`page.page` class.
+New classes added to the **vois library** allow for easy creation of multi-pages applications: :py:class:`mainPage.mainPage` class and :py:class:`page.page` class.

 The mainPage class creates a fullscreen page displaying a background image, a title/subtitle/logo and some buttons.
 Each button on the mainPage can open a specific page.